 Note: These charges do not cover the cost of books, supplies, or travel to the program.

 Summer students at Cornell are required to pay either the $100 summer Student Health Fee or enroll in Cornell’s Student Health Plan (SHP), see costs below.
 For information about the health fee, the health plan (including whether or not you need to enroll in it and, if so, how to enroll), and health services, visit the Summer College Health page.
 If you determine you need to purchase Cornell's SHP, the following additional fees will be assessed:

 |Student Health Plan (SHP)||Total|

-If you are admitted within a week before or at the application deadline, full payment is due the day of your acceptance.
+NOTE: Full payment is due within five business days from the date of your acceptance letter, however, if you are admitted within a week before or at the application deadline, full payment is due the day of your acceptance.